Housing

 California Department of Housing and Community Development

-Accessory Dwelling Unit Handbook, Updated January
+Accessory Dwelling Unit Handbook, January 2025, with Addendum dated January 2026

 California State Legislature